 Documentation should include a relevant history of the student (developmental, medical, academic, familial), and indicate any evidence of early impairment, even if not formally diagnosed in childhood or early adolescence.
 Documentation should indicate evidence of current impairment, including the results of a diagnostic interview and relevant testing (not based solely on self-report measures) designed to identify an attention disorder.
 The following areas should be addressed using standardized instruments: aptitude, achievement, and cognitive and information processing, especially attention (visual and auditory spans of attention, scanning tasks, vigilance assessment, including continuous performance tasks).
 Documentation should offer evidence of the student's performance in relation to an average person in the general population.
 A specific diagnosis must be included, if indicated.
 All test scores should be included, along with an interpretation of each, and a summary.
-Documentation should address any coexisting disorders or suspected coexisting disorders.
 Documentation should indicate whether the student was taking medication at the time of the evaluation and should include a discussion of the student's use of medication and its ameliorative effects.